 If you want to purchase a Phantom 3 for yourself, click this conspicuous and annoying “buy now” button.

 This is a particularly good video on getting started:

 And that’s all, folks.

-If you are strapped for cash, there are certainly more important things you should do than fly a drone.
-But if you have a little money to throw around and if it remotely interests you, it’s absolutely worth the time and money investment you put into it.
+If you are strapped for cash, there are certainly more important things you should do than buy a drone.
+But if you have a little money to throw around, and if the hobby even remotely interests you, it’s absolutely worth the time and money investment you put into it.

-If you choose to buy a drone, have fun and use it wisely.
-It’s a hobby that very few people regret getting into.
+I hope you found this article helpful.
+If you choose to buy a drone, have fun and use it responsibly!